DominantNostril/MagicFinder/README.md

 To choose between the one- or two-column configuration, open Nexus in-game and click "Configure" on the Addons pane.
 Expand _MagicFinder by DominantNostril_ and select the _Single Column_ or _Two Column_ layout by checking or unchecking the enable boxes.

 <img src="https://github.com/user-attachments/assets/9bfde240-f706-4867-8b9f-181406e6d904" width="50%">

+## Contact
+You may reach out to DominantNostril.4753 in-game with compliments or bitter recriminations.